-During April, the nearby cocoa contract prices were broadly reinvigorated and followed three major development stages on both the London and New York markets.
-They soared by 10% from US\$2,298 to US\$2,522 per tonne in London while in New York they modestly moved up by 2% from US\$2,331 to US\$2,386 per tonne.
-Grindings data for the first quarter of 2019, as released by regional cocoa associations, which showed a rise in processing activities worldwide supported the positive trend observed in the front-month contract prices.
+During April, the nearby cocoa contract prices followed an upward trend in London whilst in New York they roughly stagnated.
+Thus, they soared by 10% from US\$2,298 to US\$2,522 per tonne in London while in New York they shyly moved up by 2% from US\$2,331 to US\$2,386 per tonne.
+Grindings data for the first quarter of 2019, as released by regional cocoa associations, which showed an augmentation in processing activities worldwide supported the positive trend observed in the front-month contract prices.

-In London, the nearby cocoa futures contract prices first increased by 6% to US\$2,431 per tonne over the period 1-17 April 2019 in response to the anticipation of a squeeze in the West African mid-crop harvests, combined with an increase of 3.3% to 370,359 tonnes in European grindings.
-Thereafter, prices reverted from their increase in the course of the third trading week of the month, plummeting by 3% to US\$2,368 per tonne.
+In London, cocoa futures prices went through three distinct stages.
+They first increased by 6% to US\$2,431 per tonne over the period 1-17 April 2019 in response to the anticipation of a squeeze in the West African mid-crop harvests, combined with an increase of 3.3% to 370,359 tonnes in European grindings.
+Thereafter, prices reverted from their increase in the course of the third trading week of the month plummeting by 3% to US\$2,368 per tonne.
 This bearish stance was partly explained by data showing a strong supply of cocoa beans from Côte d'Ivoire and Ghana.
-Finally, from 24 April onward, prices climbed by 7% to US\$2,522 per tonne on concerns of drought witnessed in West Africa which could negatively affect the mid-crop output in the region.
+Finally, from 24 April onwards, prices climbed by 7% to US\$2,522 per tonne on concerns of drought witnessed in West Africa which could negatively affect the mid-crop output in the region.

-Over the period 1-10 April 2019, the May-19 contract prices increased in New York by 5% to US\$2,443 per tonne on expectations of higher grindings data for North America.
-Afterwards, prices for the New York front month (May-19) contracts dropped to their lowest level for the month under review and settled at US\$2,270 per tonne.
+Futures prices in New York, as in London, followed three main sequences.
+Over the period 1-10 April 2019, the May-19 contract prices increased by 5% to US\$2,443 per tonne on expectations of higher grindings data for North America.
+Afterwards, prices for the New York front month (May-19) contracts dropped to their lowest level of the month under review and settled at US\$2,270 per tonne.
 This downward trend was a consequence of strong supplies of cocoa beans recorded from West Africa during this period.
-Nevertheless, prices in New York halted their descent during the last five trading sessions of April and firmed up by 5% to US\$2,386 per tonne on thoughts that the market had reached a short-term bottom when compared to prices recorded during previous trading sessions.
+Nevertheless, prices in New York halted their descent during the last five trading sessions of April and firmed by 5% to US\$2,386 per tonne on thoughts that the market had reached a short-term bottom when compared to prices recorded during previous trading sessions.